apache/incubator-taverna-site/content/community/releasing.md

 **Note**: Take care to use the correct version number if preparing a second release candidate, as Maven could suggest a higher version number based on the bumped `-SNAPSHOT` version.

+**Important**: If maven prompts for the development parent version remember to set it to *-incubating-SNAPSHOT (where * is what is now in the parent pom).
+If you forget this then please reset it manually in the pom and commit manually after the release has been deployed.
+If the parent version is set wrong then it can lead to build issues in jenkins etc.

 #### Version numbers